FAQ

 Caltech has published a guide to sponsored projects.
 It has a great deal of useful information for both campus and JPL researchers.

-Facilities Use Agreements or MOUs are entered into for use of campus facilities for uses such as conferences, athletic events, filming and research; however, research performed by Caltech faculty and staff should be handled by a Sponsored Research Agreement, not a Facilities Use Agreement.
-Technical Services Agreements are entered into when campus staff or faculty can provide a unique item or perform a unique service, not including research, for an outside entity.
+Facilities Use Agreements are entered into for use of campus facilities for uses such as conferences, athletic events, and filming; Technical Services Agreements are entered into when campus staff or faculty can provide a unique item or perform a unique service, not including research, for an outside entity.
 The Office of Sponsored Research receives requests for Facilities Use and Technical Services and then ensures that the appropriate agreements are processed.

 Material Transfer Agreements are managed by the Office of Technology Transfer and Corporate Partnerships.
 Please refer all MTA requests to [email protected] and more information is available here.